DPS chase ends in bailout; youngest runner was 2 years old - NewsBreak

 HIDALGO COUNTY, Texas (ValleyCentral) — A recent Texas Department of Public Safety high-speed chase in Hidalgo County ended in a bail out with the youngest runner being a 2-year-old migrant, according to state law enforcement.

 On Jan.
-27, troopers were led on a high-speed chase that began on US 83 in Hidalgo County and ended on a dirt road in the brush.Woman pleads guilty to mailing poison to Trump, Texas officials
+27, troopers were led on a high-speed chase that began on US 83 in Hidalgo County and ended on a dirt road in the brush.Teen driver arrested after high-speed chase near Del Rio, DPS says

 A video uploaded Tuesday on social media by Lt.
 Christopher Olivarez, with the Texas Department of Public Safety, shows parts of the chase.
 In the video, the driver is seen losing control of the vehicle multiple times due to the wet roadway and driving at speeds of 90 mph, according to Olivarez.

-The driver is seen on the wrong side of the road and making dangerous maneuvers to avoid law enforcement.Gov.
-Abbott highlights road conditions as biggest threat during Texas cold snap
+The driver is seen on the wrong side of the road and making dangerous maneuvers to avoid law enforcement.Migrants hide under houses during pursuit in Cameron County, DPS says

 Once on the dirt roads, the vehicle struggled to regain speed due to the bumpy conditions.
 The video shows the driver attempting to have passengers bail out near a business before driving into the brush and exiting the vehicle.